Primary Navigation Mobile

 The touchscreen looks good but isn’t great to use.

-The fact Apple CarPlay and Android Auto smartphone connectivity aren’t wireless feels behind the times for a brand-new car, and if you’re using either, there’s no quick shortcut button to return to the climate settings, meaning it requires several presses of the screen just to change the temperature, which isn’t good enough in our opinion.
+However, the fact Apple CarPlay and Android Auto aren’t wireless feels behind the times for a brand-new car.
+Also, if you’re using either, there’s no quick shortcut button to return to MG’s native climate settings, meaning it requires several pokes, scowls and menu scans just to adjust the temperature.
+That isn’t good enough in our opinion.

-However, the HS generally has lots of technology, especially in the plug-in hybrid model.
-This is equipped with vehicle-to-load technology, which allows you to use the car’s power to charge or run other electrical devices – such as a coffee machine or TV.
+We should praise the HS for its technology, though, especially at its price point.
+The plug-in hybrid model is particularly impressive as it’s equipped with vehicle-to-load technology.
+This allows you to use the car’s electrical power to charge or run other electrical devices – such as a coffee machine or TV.
 It’s a feature that’s quite commonplace on EVs now, but the HS is one of the few plug-in hybrids that have this ability.

 Comfort